Medical Reviewer: Jordan P. Roberts, PA-C

 Sometimes you click a link to a survey and find out the target number of responses has already been met.
 Or you are not a licensed healthcare professional.
 That’s a bummer (or potential fraud), but not a mystery.
 However, many clinicians are disqualified for reasons that aren’t entirely clear to them at the time.

-Going even deeper, it’s probably non-clinician marketers in that company who developed the screening questions and survey.
+Going even deeper, it’s probably non-clinician marketers at the sponsor company who developed the screening questions and survey.
 So if you are looking for a scapegoat, I think we found one.

 If you’ve done enough of these like I have, you see a variation of the same screening questions time and time again.